 If you have suffered from injuries associated with horse riding, which were the result of someone else’s actions or negligence, you could be entitled to make a personal injury claim for the effects of your accident.
 In the sections below, we take you through the process of making a personal injury claim after a horse riding accident.

 In the rest of the guide below, we will look at some of the most common types of horse riding accidents and injuries and the most common reasons leading to compensation claims.
-We will also look at the best way to make horse riding accident claims, using a no win, no fee solicitor.
+We will also look at the best way to make horse riding accident claims, using no win, no fee specialist solicitors.

-Contact our team to learn more about horse riding accident claims.
+Contact our team to learn more about making such claims.

-- Injuries to a rider: the horse directly causing an injury by throwing the rider, or by kicking, or even by biting.
+- Injuries to a rider: the horse directly causing an injury by throwing the rider, kicking, or even biting.